mansuf/mangadex-downloader/docs/cli_ref/cover.md

 # Cover command

-This command will show list of covers which you can choose and download it.
+This command will show list of covers to choose from and download.

 ```{note}
 This command will download covers only.
 The manga is not downloaded at all.